Help your tenants find assistance paying their rent

 Landlords can start the application process on behalf of their tenants.

-Assistance from the Housing Authority is available from March 2020 to December 31, 2021, or sooner if funds run out.
+Assistance from the Housing Authority is available until September 30, 2025, or sooner if funds run out.
 If your tenants are eligible, they may receive up to 12 months of assistance, plus an additional 3 months to help ensure they’re able to remain in their rental unit.